ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/nfc/NFC.md

 }
 ```

-Application can extend capabilities of `SimpleMessageParser` by adding new record parsers (`mbed::nfc::ndef::RecordParser`) at runtime.
+An application can extend capabilities of `SimpleMessageParser` by adding new record parsers (`mbed::nfc::ndef::RecordParser`) at runtime.

 [![View code](https://www.mbed.com/embed/?type=library)](http://os-doc-builder.test.mbed.com/docs/development/mbed-os-api-doxy/FIXME)

 ##### Construction

-The class `mbed::nfc::ndef::MessageBuilder` build a NDEF message into a user provided buffer. `URI`, `Text` and `Mime` type can be serialized in the builder with the help of the member function `append_as_record`.
+The class `mbed::nfc::ndef::MessageBuilder` builds a NDEF message into a user provided buffer. `URI`, `Text` and `Mime` type can be serialized in the builder with the help of the member function `append_as_record`.

 ```
 #include "nfc/ndef/MessageBuilder.h"